Introducing the very first December Reflections!

-I often get asked how I create images with my iPhone so I thought it was about time I put together a post.
-The quick answer is: I don’t actually do very much at all.
+It’s been 15 months since I wrote the original version of this post so I thought it was time for an update.
+The way I shoot with my iPhone has become even simpler thanks to improved apps and my never-ending desire for ease.
 When I first started taking pictures with my phone I’d go through phases of using a particular app or filter that took my fancy, and, of course, whenever a new bells ’n’ whistles app is released I still download it and give it a try.
-But these days I find myself shooting and ‘editing’ in pretty much the same way every time.
+But these days I find myself shooting and editing in pretty much the same way every time.

 When taking the picture I hold the phone up keeping my arms close to my body — for crisp shots you need to keep the phone as steady as possible.
 When shooting Polaroids I always hold my breath as I take the shot and it’s the same with the iPhone.
 I only ever take one or two shots of a particular scene, a habit from shooting with film and not having many shots to spare — I also don’t want to use up all the memory on the phone with duplicate images.
-I take my time, compose thoughtfully, then take the picture.
-Obviously when i’m snapping my nephew all of this goes out the window!
+I take my time, compose thoughtfully, touch the screen to adjust the exposure and then take the picture.

 And that’s it.